Sustainability@Leave

 The invited speakers include scholars from across Europe, including non-EU countries, who provide insights into the diversity of parental leave arrangements and critically reflect on their potential to address or to perpetuate social inequalities.

 The sessions can be accessed via this link.
+From 25th February, the session will be accessible via this link

-Download the Course calendar here.
+Download the Course calendar here or download the full programme here

 Contact